geeknik/my-awesome-stars/topics.md

 ## ipfs

-- [fireproof-storage/fireproof](https://github.com/fireproof-storage/fireproof) - Realtime database, runs anywhere.
-Install Fireproof in your front-end app or edge function, and sync data via any backend.
+- [fireproof-storage/fireproof](https://github.com/fireproof-storage/fireproof) - The vibe coding database runs in the browser, fits in the context window, and syncs anywhere.
 - [TryQuiet/quiet](https://github.com/TryQuiet/quiet) - A private, p2p alternative to Slack and Discord built on Tor & IPFS

 ## java